Shake-The-Bot/Source/README.md

 Please make sure to update tests as appropriate.

 ## Self hosting
-- Please do not host the Shake Bot yourself.
+- Please do not host me yourself.
 At least not now!
-The code is massively outdated and mostly only works platform specific.
+My code is massively outdated and mostly only works platform specific.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)